abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 ## What We're Up Against

-That the ultimate purpose of software engineering is to serve the common good is an uncommon idea in our profession, where ideas about purpose come frequently from either the people paying us or the companies selling us things.
+That the ultimate purpose of software engineering is to serve the common good is an uncommon idea in our profession, where suggestions about the purpose of our work come frequently from people paying us and selling us things.

 Venture capitalists want us to make them money, so they compare founding a startup to living in the wild instead of captivity[^2].
-Big companies, non-profits, and governments want us to absorb their brands, missions, or constitutional functions.
-Meanwhile, from the perspective of the companies selling us things, our choices about what to _consume_ contain the meaning of our work, not our acts of production.
+Businesses, non-profits, and governments want us to absorb their brands, missions, or constitutional functions.
+Meanwhile, from the perspective of the companies selling us products and services, our choices about what to consume contain the meaning of our work, not our acts of production.

 (Let's not even get into the media coverage of our profession, from which in 2018 a reasonable person might guess that our principle goal is to build artificial intelligence to replace every job on earth[^3].)

-There's nothing wrong with working for someone or taking investments, and living usually entails buying things.
+There's nothing wrong with working for someone or founding a startup, and living usually entails buying things.
 The problem is that we often conflate the purpose of our work with these transactions.

 Is the final meaning of a nurse's work that he saves the hospital money?
 A firefighter's that she protects insurance companies?

 ## To Protect and Serve

-Buying, selling, and enhancing the value of investments are all dimensions of our work, but none are the highest purpose of the work.
+The missions of the organizations for whom we practice our art, the desire of our investors for a return on their investments, and our private professional goals are all dimensions of our work, but none are the highest purpose of the work.
 That is to serve the common good.
 Some of us might go even further.
 Like the Los Angeles Police Department, we might *protect* and serve.

-Which would you rather do: grind at a startup or protect and serve the common good?
+Which would you rather do, grind at a startup or protect and serve the common good?
 What if you could do both?

 Wait!
 You can do both?
 To find out how, we will explore what "serving the common good" might look like for software engineers.